Alvarsson/M7011E_DynamicDuo/README.md

 # Deploy the system (Docker-compose)
- - Requirements: Download and install Docker.
+Requirements: Download and install Docker and NodeJS.
 See links for Docker below.

  - Clone this repository.
+There are secret key files on the VPS named awskey.json and simkey.json.
+These need to be manually added in the same directories as on the VPS before deployment.

  - `cd` into root folder, you should be in the same directory as the docker-compose.yaml file.
  - Run `docker-compose up` to start the system.
  - Navigate to http://localhost:8080.